jyc/raisin-guile/README.md

 There is a small example script in `example.scm`.

+# Common Problems

+## Why is my program aborting with `(exn arity)`?

+This will happen with the following code:

+    (bind (return 5)
+          (lambda ()
+            (return "foo")))

+The reason is that the procedure bound to `(return 5)` expects no arguments, when all procedures used as the second argument to bound should take one argument, the value to which the deferred they are bound to becomes determined, and return one value of type deferred.

+The scheduler tries to call `(lambda () (return "foo"))` with `5` but cannot.

+## Why is my program aborting with "Expected deferred result."?

+This will happen with the following code:

+    (bind (return 5)
+          (lambda (x)
+            (+ x 7)))

+The reason is that procedures bound to deferreds must themselves return deferreds.
+Why is this?
+Simply put, because it makes composition of deferreds cleaner.

 # Cleanliness

 I hacked this out in a couple hours, I haven't tried to refactor it to make it